RPrasetyoB/loopback3/README.md

 ## Authentication

 The API server uses a bearer token authentication mechanism to secure endpoints.
 Clients are required to include a valid JWT (JSON Web Token) in the `Authorization` header of their requests.

-##### Token Generation

-When a user successfully logs in, the API server generates a JWT token and returns it to the client.
-This token should be securely stored by the client and included in subsequent API requests to authenticate the user.

 ```javascript
 const jwt = require('jsonwebtoken');
 const jwtKey = process.env.JWT_SECRET;